wonaldo/TLBP-CI/README.md

-# TBP-CI
+# TLBP-CI

 ## Introduction
-This repository contains codes for TBP-CI algorithm.
+This repository contains codes for TLBP-CI algorithm.

 ## Usage
 - See **requirement.txt** for software configuration.